Global Hegemony and the Chinese Communist Party

 Most analysts of both major parties in the United States now agree that the Chinese Communist Party (CCP) is seeking global hegemony.

-The propensity of the CCP to commit genocide against nationalities that it previously conquered, like Tibetans and Uyghurs, makes the CCP’s goal of global hegemony a life-or-death matter.
-The CCP’s disastrous economic policies led to famine and lower GDP per capita for China than its peers in Asia, including most notably Japan, South Korea, and Taiwan.
-These CCP policies are based on the communism of Karl Marx, Vladimir Lenin, and Joseph Stalin, which Xi Jinping also uses to rule China.
+The CCP’s disastrous early economic policies led to famine and lower GDP per capita for China than its peers in Asia, including most notably Japan, South Korea, and Taiwan.
+These initial CCP policies were based on the communism of Karl Marx, Vladimir Lenin, and Joseph Stalin, and Xi Jinping remains an adherent in his current rule of China.

-Yu says the CCP thinks it will win, “which would mark the end of the United States’ global leadership, and the emergence of the CCP’s global hegemony, moving ever closer to the original goal of Karl Marx, Vladimir Lenin, Mao Zedong, and Xi Jinping’s ideological fulfillment, i.e., a global communist Internationale, no doubt under the preponderant influence and control of the world’s only remaining communist state of consequence led by the forever ideologically correct Chinese Communist Party.”
+Yu says the CCP thinks it will win, “which would mark the end of the United States’ global leadership, and the emergence of the CCP’s global hegemony, moving ever closer to the original goal of Karl Marx, Vladimir Lenin, Mao Zedong, and [to] Xi Jinping’s ideological fulfillment, i.e., a global communist Internationale, no doubt under the preponderant influence and control of the world’s only remaining communist state of consequence led by the forever ideologically correct Chinese Communist Party.”

-In the book, Doshi wrote, “China has pursued a variety of strategies to displace the United States at the regional and global level.”
+In his book, Doshi wrote, “China has pursued a variety of strategies to displace the United States at the regional and global level.”
 The two main strategies include “blunting” U.S. political, economic, and military power and institutions in order to build CCP power and institutions in their place.

 Some definitions of hegemony include support by norms and ideas that legitimize the coercion and persuasion of the hegemon or ruler.
 Beijing has a set of norms around international communism that attempts to legitimize CCP hegemony.
-Still, these norms lost power after the excesses of Stalin’s totalitarianism became well-known, including his alleged use of famine as a tool of genocide against Ukrainians.
-While the CCP denies that it engages in genocide and seeks hegemony, these claims are easily disproven.
+Still, these norms lost power after the excesses of Stalin’s totalitarianism became well-known, including his use of famine as a tool of genocide against Ukrainians.
+While the CCP denies that it engages in genocide and seeks hegemony, these denials are easily disproven.

 For example, according to a 2022 CCP document, “China stands firmly against all forms of hegemonism and power politics, the Cold War mentality, interference in other countries’ internal affairs, and double standards, Xi said.”